 If the issue persists even after trying the above methods, it means that the hard disk is severely corrupted.
 In such a case, it’s best to seek the help of a data recovery expert such as Stellar who can safely handle the data recovery tasks and recover the lost data successfully.

 Stellar Data Recovery is a leading data recovery brand.
-The data recovery experts at Stellar recover data from corrupted hard disk in “controlled environment” in a Class 100 clean room lab.
-This ensures safety of data stored on hard drives, which are delicate data storage devices.
-Apart from this, we use proprietary data recovery tools and equipment to ensure recovery of up to 100% data.
+The data recovery experts at Stellar recover data from corrupted hard disks in a “controlled environment” in the Class 100 cleanroom lab.
+This ensures the safety of data stored on hard drives, which are delicate data storage devices.
+Apart from this, we use proprietary data recovery tools and equipment to ensure the recovery of up to 100% of the data.

 Hard disks may get corrupt due to various reasons.
 When this happens, you lose the data stored on it.
 To prevent hard disk corruption, use effective anti-virus software to safeguard it from viruses, always “safely remove” (if HDD is external) before ejecting, and properly shut down the system instead of powering it off directly.